bradleymoore111/gift/README.md

 	<!-- Perhaps the hud could be set up in a way such that it won't rerender itself unless something's changed?
 If FPS is an issue I'll set that up. -->
 	<!-- ^^ that's a really good idea -->
 	<!-- Make quotes be loaded from each individual bread, as opposed to from a quotes array -->
+	Make bugs that can fly up and down
 	<!-- Implement no-jump walls that don't have to be fields -->
 	<!-- There's an interesting glitch with corners.
 Worth checking out  -->
 	<!-- Goal shouldn't be activated until keypress, like jump.